cschleiden/jest-github-actions-reporter/README.md

 ## Usage

-All you have to do to get annotations in your GitHub Actions runs is to add the reporter
+All you have to do to get annotations in your GitHub Actions runs is to add the reporter your Jest configuration.

-`jest.config.js`:
+1. Install `npm install -D jest-github-actions-reporter`
+2. Add to your configuration `jest.config.js`:
 ```js
 module.exports = {
   reporters: [